Study Politics, Philosophy and Economics at Charles University in Prague

 Who We Are

-The Politics, Philosophy, and Economics (PPE) degree program at Charles University is modeled after the program at the University of Oxford and is highly international, with 90% of its students from around the world.
-The curriculum is designed to develop future global leaders with a strong sense of cross-cultural understanding and solidarity.
-For a glimpse, check out the video below 👇
+Politics, Philosophy, and Economics (PPE) at Charles University is modelled after its namesake at the University of Oxford.
+Our program is highly international, with 90% of its students from around the world.
+The curriculum trains you to understand hard problems from multiple angles, and to disagree productively with smart people from 40+ countries while doing it.

 Outcomes